 Today, the Royal Pavilion serves the public openly, with tours of the numerous royal rooms, events, a tearoom, and more.

 St Augustine’s Centre

 As the name may suggest, this building was originally built in 1896 with a religious purpose in mind.
-The building was an Anglican church, but had been left derelict since 2003.
+The building was an Anglican church but had been left derelict since 2003.
 Though it is listed as a Grade II building, nothing was really done with it until 2013, when a new project started up in order to renew St Augustine’s church with a new lease of life.

 Now, after substantial renovations and work, the building is open to the public as a centre for arts, wellbeing, and spiritual sectors.

 The centre hosts exhibitions, conferences, meetings, and even sports clubs and massage and treatment rooms.
 From flower arrangement classes to Kung Fu, dance classes to meditation spaces, the centre really does cater for everyone.
 I am sure you can find many interesting things to do and see In Brighton.